-From a purely biophysical perspective the area impacted on by the mast is relatively small especially due to the fact that the site will be accessed from an existing road.
-Also, the area to the west of the site has been impacted upon by some form of dumping.
-Besides the vegetation occurring in the area being endangered, there are no sensitive habitats such as water bodies present on site or in close proximity to the site.
+From a purely biophysical perspective the area impacted on by the mast is relatively small especially due to the fact that the site will be accessed from an existing road and is to be situated adjacent to a dirt road that has been identified by the Ecological Specialists as a Low sensitive area.
+Besides the vegetation occurring in the area being provincially protected plant species, there are no sensitive habitats such as water bodies present on site or in close proximity to the site.